Poliquin wrong to denigrate veteran’s experience, age

 Poliquin himself signed an email that went out to supporters, using the phrase “Young Jared” or “Young Mr. Golden” four times.

-Put aside the fact that Golden is three years older than Bill Cohen was when he was first elected to the same seat in Congress, and five years older than Olympia Snowe was when she became Maine’s Second District congresswoman.
+Put aside the fact that Golden is three years older than Bill Cohen was when he was first elected to the same seat in Congress, and four years older than Olympia Snowe was when she became Maine’s Second District congresswoman.

 Here’s the real point: Golden is a United States Marine, who served in combat in Afghanistan and Iraq, and took live fire.